serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 ### Using "Scope" to Contribute

-We use our own Serverless Open Source tool called ["Scope"](https://github.com/serverless/scope) to manage the Frameworks development process:
+We use our own Serverless open Source tool called ["Scope"](https://github.com/serverless/scope) to manage the Frameworks development process:

 [Serverless Framework Status Board](https://serverless.com/framework/status/)